KDE/digikam-doc/asset_management/organize_find.rst

 One distinction has to be interjected here between **private** and **public metadata**.
 One could say that all file-embedded attributes are potentially public since the images may be exported, sold, and copied to other places and people.
 On the other hand all non-embedded metadata in the database can be considered private as they stay in the database and go nowhere else.
 By adjusting digiKam's settings accordingly you can control what kind of data remains private and what will be embedded and eventually become public.

-Folder Organization as The Physical Information Layout
+Folder Organization as the Physical Information Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first thing to do and to know before you put anything onto your system is to build an information structure (as opposed to data structure).
 Your image files have to be somehow organized within the computer, you have to decide if others should have access to your photographs (sharing), if you put them on a dedicated drive, on a network drive etc. Keep in mind that you have to migrate one day onto some bigger volume.